DirectoryNorth YorkshireSeniorAmpleforth College

 What similar schools should I compare?+

-We've ranked 6 schools by semantic similarity to Ampleforth College — see the "Schools like Ampleforth College" grid below.
+We've ranked 6 schools by semantic similarity to Ampleforth College — see the "Schools like Ampleforth College" grid on this page.
 Most parents shortlist 4–6 schools before applying.

 Enrichment last updated 11 May 2026.
 Sources include the school’s official site, Wikipedia, Good Schools Guide, Tatler, and Sunday Times Parent Power.